 We also need to resolve the underwater mortgage problem that is creating a drag on Main Street’s economy.
 The capital gains tax on primary homes should be taxed at the same rate as other long-term gains income to prevent another bubble from forming in the primary home market.
 The underwater portion of all underwater mortgages should be reduced as outlined in the article on this site. ” Underwater Mortgages Resolved Without Excessively Inflating Asset And Primary Home Prices”

-Zero percent long-term capital gains tax rates on homes and low tax rates on other long-term capital gains for low-income people should be retained to increase their wealth, so they can move up the economic ladder.
-Employee’s wages and disposable income must be maintained to have an economy that produces an economic opportunity for all.
+Zero percent long-term capital gains tax rates on homes and low tax rates on other long-term capital gains for low-income people should be retained to increase their wealth so that they can move up the economic ladder.
+Employee’s wages and disposable income must be maintained to have an economy that produces more opportunity for all.

 We need to enact the 2% Policy, so prices do not rise too fast.
-Prices in our economy have risen a thousand percent in the last 50 years.
-If prices had risen 2% a year in the same time period, prices would have risen 100% in the last 50 years.
-The wages we would have earned would have slowly increased, maintaining our wages’ purchasing power, and our production capabilities in the USA.
+Prices in our economy have increased a thousand percent in the last 50 years.
+If prices had increased 2% a year in the same period, prices would have risen 100% in the previous 50 years.
+The wages we would have earned would have slowly increased, maintaining our income’s purchasing power, and our production capabilities in the USA.
 Our production jobs may not have been moved to other countries.

 The People’s Economic Recovery Plan also presents a better procedure to dispose of the underwater mortgage situation without costing the taxpayers a dime.
-Perhaps, since the Fed now owns the Mortgage Back Securities (MBS) that include many of the underwater mortgages, not the banks or other entities, they could do the famous “helicopter money drop” (debt reduction) recommended by former Fed Chairman Ben Bernanke for Japan’s sluggish economy in the 1990s, by implementing the People’s Economic Recovery Plan, which calls for a monthly reduction of underwater mortgage principal amount each month.
+Perhaps, since the Fed now owns the Mortgage Back Securities (MBS) that include many of the underwater mortgages, not the banks or other entities, they could do the famous “helicopter money drop” (debt reduction) recommended by former Fed Chairman Ben Bernanke.
+The Fed should implement the People’s Economic Recovery Plan, which calls for a monthly reduction of underwater mortgage principal amount each month as the homeowner makes their lower interest rate monthly principal and interest payment.
 The Fed can do this because the Fed is an independent private organization charged by the federal government to maintain stable prices, and maintain maximum employment.
-It could modify the underwater mortgages without government approval, or would it have to borrow money in the capital markets.
+It could modify the underwater mortgages without government approval, nor would it have to borrow money in the capital markets.
 The money would come from the money the Fed returns to the Federal Government each year.
 In 2012 the amount of money the Fed returned to the Federal Government, after paying it’s operating cost, was 77 billion dollars.
 The amount of money returned in 2013 was probably higher because interest rates were higher in 2013, and Quantitative Easing (QE) continued in 2013 and 2014.
 Many of the MBSs the Fed has purchased since it started QE have very low-interest rates.
 The same low-interest rates could be provided to all underwater mortgage homeowners.
 The reduction in revenues the Fed returns to the Federal government each year would be replaced by the tax revenue collected from a more robust recovering economy.

 If it is necessary for the US Treasury to release the money the Fed returns to federal government, then the Congress should earmark the money to be used to decrease unpaid balances of all underwater mortgages of primary homes, as outlined in the previously mentioned article posted on this site.
 All the fines that financial institutions pay the federal, and state governments relating to the primary home bubble, should also be earmarked for the same purpose to remove the economic drag that the underwater mortgages are exerting on our economy.

 When a recession occurs in an economy, interest rates decrease.
-To increase demand on Main St., to the shorten the length, and reduce the depth of the recession, or financial crisis, all single family home mortgages should include a clause that lowers the interest rate, as the Federal Reserve lowers interest rates to the financial sector.
+All single family home mortgages should include a clause that lowers the interest rate, as the Federal Reserve lowers interest rates to the financial sector to increase aggregate demand on Main St., to the shorten the length, and reduce the depth of the recession or financial crisis.
 This change will eliminate refinancing cost, and increase economic activity, and aggregate demand on Main St. rather than primarily increasing economic activity in the financial sector, increasing its profits and bonuses.
-As the economy improves, if the Fed has to increase the cost of funds to the financial sector, even after the 2% Policy has been applied, the interest rate should then increase slowly until it rises to the current interest rate of the 30 year fix rate interest rate or the prior interest rate the mortgage interest rate was prior to the interest rate being lowered.
+As the economy improves, if the Fed has to increase the cost of funds to the financial sector, even after the 2% Policy has been applied, the interest rate should slowly increase until it rises to the current interest rate of the 30-year fix rate mortgage.
+Or raise the interest rate to the original interest rate of the mortgage.

 Please read the other articles on this blog at http://www.taxpolicyusa.wordpress.com for more information.